Non-degenerate near-parabolic renormalization: Abstract

 \section{Abstract}

 Invariant classes under parabolic and near-parabolic renormalization have proved extremely useful for studying the dynamics of polynomials.
-The first such class was introduced by Inou-Shishikura to study quadratic polynomials; their argument has been extended to the unicritical cubic case by Yang.
-Recently, Ch\'eritat has constructed new invariant classes for these renormalizations, general enough to be applied to unicritical polynomials of arbitrary degree.
-Usually the parabolic and near-parabolic renormalizations are only considered for maps which have a fixed point with multiplier close to $1$, though it is well-known that similar phenomena occur when the multiplier is close to any root of unity.
-In this paper we define the parabolic and near-parabolic renormalization operators in the general setting, and use Ch\'eritat's argument to produce invariant classes for these operators.
+The first such class was introduced by Inou-Shishikura \cite{shishikura} to study quadratic polynomials; their argument has been extended to the unicritical cubic case by Yang \cite{Yang} and the general unicritical case by Ch\'eritat \cite{Cheritat22}.
+However, all of these classes are only applicable to maps which have a fixed point with multiplier close to one, though it is well-known that similar phenomena occur when the multiplier is close to any root of unity.
+In this paper we define the parabolic and near-parabolic renormalization operators in the general setting and construct invariant classes.
+In the general setting we can observe a new phenomenon: the multiplier may be close to several roots unity.
+In this case, we show how to directly relate the different near-parabolic renormalizations that arise.